kyleshay/controulr/README.md

 </html>
 ```

+## Configuration
-to configure the event handlers for the generated code:
+To configure the event handlers for the generated code:
 ```
 var control = new EZController(document.getElementById('controller'), {
     'start_button': {